 Store won't let you return an item?
 Whether you lost the receipt or the store simply doesn't accept returns, if you made that purchase with your Platinum charge card, American Express may accept your return and reimburse you, up to $300 per item, $1,000 annually.
 The item must still be in like-new condition.

-It's been incorrectly claimed that you need a minimum annual income to be approved for this card – that is not true!
+What are the requirements and qualifications?
+It's been incorrectly claimed that you need a minimum annual income to be approved – that is not true!
 Below is an excerpt from an actual chat log regarding what the income requirements for the Platinum Card are and here is what they said.

 So there you have it.
 As is the case with all credit card companies, they do not disclose credit score and history requirements.
 So if you are looking for that info you won't find it.
 But what we do know is that they market it towards those who have great credit.